saltstack/salt-project-website/content/blog/temporary-slack-outage.md

 To Salt Project community members:

-As many of you have noticed, the Salt Project Community Slack channel was taken offline overnight.
-The core Salt team is currently working with both Broadcom and Slack to rectify this issue and restore the channel to its original state.
-Thank you for patience.
+As many of you have noticed, the Salt Project Community Slack workspace was taken offline overnight.
+We are currently working to rectify this issue, and restore the channel to its original state.
+Thank you for your patience.